 Schlesinger’s Chop House

-When you start to think you can’t possible eat another clam cakes, head to this chic steakhouse for a classic meat and potatoes meal, where cut offerings including rib eyes, New York strips and filet mignon, all served with choice of potatoes.
+When you start to think you can’t possible eat another clam cake, head to this chic steakhouse for a classic meat and potatoes meal, where cut offerings including rib eyes, New York strips and filet mignon, all served with choice of potatoes.
 Menu options also include seafood selections, salads and soups and the weekly Sunday brunch buffet features a carving and Belgian waffle and omelet station.

 This hip and popular (be sure to make reservations days in advance) downtown spot’s specialty is seafood, and hot menu items include calamari, grouper filets, potato chip-crusted crab cakes and she-crab soup.
 The specialty cocktail list offers creative libations.